Claude Opus 4.6 vs Gemini 3.1 Pro

 Quick verdict

 Pick Claude Opus 4.6 for agentic coding and debugging in large codebases or long-running, multi-step autonomous agent tasks.
-Pick Gemini 3.1 Pro for largest mainstream production context (2m) or long video and document analysis.
+Pick Gemini 3.1 Pro for full multimodal input — text, image, audio and video in one 1m-token window or long video and document analysis.
 On a tight budget at scale, Gemini 3.1 Pro is the value pick.

 Claude Opus 4.6 (Anthropic) and Gemini 3.1 Pro (Google) are two of the models people most often weigh against each other in 2026.
 Claude Opus 4.6 is anthropic's February 2026 flagship Opus and the first Opus-class model with a 1M-token context window, built for agentic coding and long-running professional tasks.
-Gemini 3.1 Pro is a 2M-token multimodal workhorse — huge breadth, but recall fades deep in the window.
+Gemini 3.1 Pro is a 1M-token multimodal workhorse — huge breadth across text, image, audio and video, but recall fades deep in the window.
 They diverge most on price and context window — each quantified below from the models' real specs.

 Key differences at a glance